AdobeDocs/experience-platform.en/help/dataflows/ui/monitor-segments.md

 ![The filtered segments dashboard.
 The toggle used to switch between the dataflow run errors and the segments display is highlighted.](../assets/ui/monitor-segments/activation-job-details-toggle.png)

 Under the dataflow run errors section, select the toggle to view the identities failed or the identities excluded fields.
-Within this errors section, details about the error code and number of identities failed or excluded.
+The errors section includes details about the error code and number of identities failed or excluded.

 ![The filtered segment dashboard.
 Information about the identities that failed or were excluded is highlighted.](../assets/ui/monitor-segments/activation-job-details.png)

-Under the segments section, you can see a list of segments that were exported as part of the activation job.
+Under the segments section, you can see a list of segments that were activated as part of the activation job.
 Use the search bar to filter the list of segments by name.

 ![The filtered segment dashboard.
 Information about the identities that failed or were excluded is highlighted.](../assets/ui/monitor-segments/activation-job-details-segments.png)